Bainbridge Dental Care Services

 • Try to schedule your visit for a time when you won’t be rushed or physically strained.

 • Get a good night’s sleep the night before and eat light meals the day of your appointment.

 • Wear loose, comfortable clothes to your appointment.
 Avoid wearing tight collars or clothes that restrict your movement.

-• Arrange a signal with Dr. Knight and the staff—such as raising your hand to indicate you need a break.
+• Arrange a signal with Dr. Criswell and the staff—such as raising your hand to indicate you need a break.

 • Listen to Music.
 Just tell us the music you like; we’ll give you a set of headphones and program in your favorite tunes on our computer.
 Although we can’t eliminate the sound of our equipment, you can drown it out with your favorite music.
 It’s amazing how it relaxes you.